mcpmessenger/mcp-registry/docs/README.md

 # Documentation Index

-Welcome to the MCP Registry documentation.
+Welcome to the SlashMCP.com documentation.
 All documentation is organized by topic.

 ## 📚 Core Documentation